Reasons why you should consider taking on the Yorkshire 3 Peaks Challenge

 - Other items you will definitely need are mobile phone, head torch, map of the peaks, first aid kit, hat, gloves and waterproofs.

 - Some options are a camera, GPS tracker and walking sticks.
-Most phones have decent cameras but I would suggest taking a portable phone charger pack in case you need to top up your phones charge.
-Charlotte used walking sticks and found them an essential piece of kit for getting up the mountains but if you get some ensure you train with them before the day.
+Most phones have decent cameras.
+But I would suggest taking a portable phone charger pack in case you need to top up your phones charge.
+Charlotte used walking sticks and found them an essential piece of kit for getting up the mountains.
+But if you get some ensure you train with them before the day.

-What happened during the walk?
+What happened during the Yorkshire 3 Peaks walk?

 We were aware that walking too quickly could scupper our chances of finishing but we did have a target, to finish in 10 hours.
 We amended this during the walk and refocused on finishing within the 12 hours guidance.
 Walking downhill for me was harder than walking uphill and slowed us up greatly as my left knee ballooned around 17 miles.
 My hands also became very swollen during the walk as I became aware my fingers looked like fat sausages after 8 miles.
 Charlotte hurt her hip after 12 miles and slowed her progress on the climbs.
 As mentioned previously the weather also changed quickly so it was important to be properly equipped for all weather conditions.